augustjohnson/dndkc/docs/places/orlane.md

 ## Residents
 Orlane's population is nearly all human.
 They tend to be untrusting of "outsiders".
 Over the past few years the population has been dwindling.
 Some have moved to a nearby city of Hommlet, while its unclear where others have gone

+## Travel
+Orlane is far to small to have a teleportation circle.
+Orlane is about 3 days north of [Roystwick](roystwick.md).

 ## Use in the game
 Orlane is at the center of the adventure involving: